Understand CRM Pricing & Hidden Costs to Watch Out For

 - ERP Software

 - Marketing Tools (for CRMs w/out marketing automation features)

 - Integration Pricing

-The time-consuming portion of integrating with outside applications is working with the vendor to find out ‘what data’ you want out of the software, ‘where’ you want to put it in the CRM and ‘how often do you want it updated’.
+The time-consuming part of integrating with outside applications is configuring your requirements.
+You must know the data you want from the outside software, where to put it into your CRM, and how often it’s updated.
 But even if you are moving a ton of data between systems, this setup should take your vendor a few weeks at most.

-In order to share & mitigate the risk of our customers, Clear C2 employs a “Progress Billing” model which allows the customer to only pay for the parts of the project that have been completed as opposed to many vendors forcing their customers to pay the entire implementation cost before the project commences.
+Clear C2 employs a “Progress Billing” mode.
+This allows the customer to only pay for the completed parts of the implementation.
+Many vendors force their customers to pay the entire implementation cost before the project begins.

-In both hosted and on-premise applications, there can be hidden costs associated with training & support.
+In both hosted and on-premise applications, hidden CRM costs can be associated with training & support.

-- It’s also customary to include technical support in the pricing for both hosted and on-premise applications.
-Again, Clear C2 goes the extra yard…not only does it provide technical support but also includes “any modifications (by their professional services team) to the software that has been customized and implemented” free of charge.
-This cost can add up quickly with other vendors…especially if you are dealing with a 3rd party vendor/partner (this is where they generate their most of their revenue).
+- Most CRM vendors provide technical support in pricing hosted and on-premise applications.
+Clear C2 provides technical support that includes any modifications made by our team.
+This cost can increase quickly with other vendors, especially if you are dealing with a 3rd party vendor/partner.
+This is where they generate most of their revenue.

-- Make sure you know exactly which features have “unlimited” usage and if they are “limited”, you need to know what the limit is, how much you are charged if you go over that limit and how you are notified once you have hit that limit-or better yet-how/when you are notified when you are about to hit the limit.
+- Make sure you know exactly which features have “unlimited” usage.
+If they are “limited,” you need to know the limit.
+And, if you go over that limit, how much are you charged, and how are you notified?

 - # of Contacts (C2CRM has no limits)